 The Disney Cruise Adult Deck

-Even if you brought the kids, you’re still going to want to head over to the adult only areas at one point.
-With so many families on the cruise you can expect a lot of noise, crying, meltdowns etc. and you will need to escape.
-If you are traveling with children you can still have some fun too because the kids clubs are amazing and will give you a well deserved break if needed.
+Even if you brought the kids, you still may want to head over to the adult only areas at one point.
+They’re just a little quieter, and may give you a much-needed escape.
+If you are traveling with children you can still have some fun too because the kids clubs are amazing and will give you a well-deserved break if needed.
 The Kids Clubs are separated by age group and staffed by a cast member, usually with crafts and games on hand.
 So feel free to just drop the kiddies off.

 Tips for Meeting the Characters on a Disney Cruise